 It is actually a bit tricky to bulk up, however.
 You want to consume clean nutrients and calories so that your body builds muscle but doesn’t put on fat.
 Bulking up does not mean that you can eat all the junk food that you want.

 Sure, that kind of food will give you extra calories – but they aren’t the good kind of calories.

 You are much more likely to add fat rather than muscle to your frame if you utilize that kind of strategy.

 So, how can you put on muscle?
 The following tips will help.

 There are a lot of ways to get extra protein.
 You can take supplements, drink shakes, and eat bars.
-However, the best way to get good protein is to consume nuts, peanut butter, eggs and meat.
+However, the best way to get good protein is to consume many different vegan protein sources; including nuts, peanut butter, eggs and hemp.
 If you’re looking for more info – Skinny2fit has a wide range of information on getting extra protein.

 You have to give your muscles the nourishment they need to get bigger.
 For example, if you want to put on a pound of muscle per week, you may need as many as 3,600 extra calories!
 Over the course of seven days, that would mean you would need to consume an additional 500 calories per day.